 Current works include found-object sculptures, and "living" lumen photographs.

 For raising educated wasps.
 With text from the Public School Grammar Textbook, 1886, Shakespeare’s Richard II, and the book of Genesis.

 Found object assemblage with antique glove, soil, antique hardware drawer, threads, drinking straw and maple-tree seedling

-Paper coffee filters with Ogham Rune Stone, Paper Wasp Nest, and Human Hair.
+Paper coffee filters with Ogham Rune Stone, Hornet Nest, and Human Hair.

 Ogham Rune Stone

 Ancient Irish writing system carved into stones.
 This stone was carved by artist, Rachel Adeline Holmes and given to me as a gift.

 I am on a quest to capture the language of time and light in the natural world.
 To do this, I place fogged photographic paper in natural spaces and wait for it to expose in the sunlight.
 No camera or developing chemicals are used.
 Unlike other lumen photos, no plants are cut or uprooted.